dolphindb/Tutorials_EN/streaming_tutorial.md

 ```
 NODE1/pubTable/actionName_saveToDataWarehouse
 ```
 - offset: an integer indicating the position of the first message where the subscription begins.
-A message is a row of the streaming table.
-The offset is relative to the first row of the streaming table when it is created.
-If offset is unspecified, or -1, or above the number of rows of the streaming table, the subscription starts with the next new message.
+A message is a row of the stream table.
+The offset is relative to the first row of the stream table when it is created.
+If offset is unspecified, or -1, or above the number of rows of the stream table, the subscription starts with the next new message.
 If offset=-2, the system will get the persisted offset on disk and start subscription from there.
 If some rows were cleared from memory due to cache size limit, they are still considered in determining where the subscription starts.

 The following example illustrates the role of 'offset'.
-We write 100 rows of data to 'pubTable' and create 3 subscriptions topics:
+We write 100 rows to 'pubTable' and create 3 subscription topics:
 ```
 share streamTable(10000:0,`timestamp`temperature, [TIMESTAMP,DOUBLE]) as pubTable
 share streamTable(10000:0,`ts`temp, [TIMESTAMP,DOUBLE]) as subTable1